aws/aws-parallelcluster/docs/source/configuration.rst

 =============
 .. toctree::

-cfncluster uses the file ``~/.cfncluster/config`` by default for all configuration parameters.
+pcluster uses the file ``~/.parallelcluster/config`` by default for all configuration parameters.

-You can see an example configuration file ``site-packages/cfncluster/examples/config``
+You can see an example configuration file ``site-packages/aws-parallelcluster/examples/config``

 Layout
 ------